eclipse-cdt-cloud/vscode-trace-extension/README.md

 From the root directory execute `yarn run watch`.
 This will watch and bundle `vscode-trace-common`, `vscode-trace-extension`, and `vscode-trace-webviews`.
 All outputs will be in one terminal.
 Changes can be observed and tested in the `Extension Development Host` by pressing `F5`.

-For more information about `VsCode WebView API` see [here][vscode-webview].
+For more information about `VSCode WebView API` see [here][vscode-webview].

 ### Communication between components

-To communicate between VsCode extension and webviews use the [VsCode message API][vscode-messages].
+To communicate between VSCode extension and webviews use the [VSCode message API][vscode-messages].
 When using `vscode.postMessage(data)` data structure `data` will be serialized to JSON before being propagated.
 Be aware that it cannot include data structures like `BigInt`.
 Proper handling of such data structures need to be implemented when sending and receiving messages.

 Inside a webview or inside the extension signals can be used where data structures can be passed on.

 The following sequence diagram shows how the `experiment-selected` signal (with payload `Experiment`) is propagated inside the application.
-The webview `Opened Traces WebView App` is sending the signal to the`VsCode extension` which is forwarding the signal to the `Available Views WebView App`.
+The webview `Opened Traces WebView App` is sending the signal to the`VSCode extension` which is forwarding the signal to the `Available Views WebView App`.

 ```mermaid
 sequenceDiagram